• Project Summary

 • Project History

-The Whirlwind Project is a Development stage, conventional uranium project that straddles the Utah/Colorado border, 4.5 miles southwest of Gateway, Colorado.
+The Whirlwind Project is a Development stage, conventional uranium project that straddles the Utah/Colorado border, 4.5 miles southwest of Gateway, Colorado, USA.
 The project is located in the Beaver Mesa District of the Uravan Mineral Belt.
-The Whirlwind Project comprises 126 unpatented lode mining claims covered by three Mineral Leases and a single Utah State Mineral Lease for a total acreage of about 2,800 acres.
+The Whirlwind Project comprises 126 unpatented lode mining claims covered by three Mineral Leases and Utah State Mineral Lease ML49312 covering 320 acres for a total acreage of about 2,800 acres.
+The Utah State Mining Lease ML49312 covers the West ½ of Section 16, Township 25 South, Range 26 East, SLPM.

-Unless otherwise indicated, the information on this page regarding the Whirlwind Project is derived from the tchnical Report titled “Updated Technical Report on Energy Fuels Resources Corporations’ Whirlwind Property (Including Whirlwind, Far West, and Crosswind Claim Groups and Utah State Metalliferous Minerals Lease ML-49312), Mesa County, Colorado and Grand County, Utah” with an effective date of March 15, 2011, a copy of which is available under Energy Fuels' profile on SEDAR (www.sedar.com).
+Unless otherwise indicated, the scientific and technical information herein regarding the project history for the Whirlwind Project has been summarized from the Historic NI 43-101 Technical Report titled "Updated Technical Report on Energy Fuels Resources Corporations' Whirlwind Property (Including Whirlwind, Far West, and Crosswind Claim Groups and Utah State Metalliferous Minerals Lease ML-49312), Mesa County, Colorado and Grand County, Utah", with an effective date of March 15, 2011 (the "Historic Whirlwind Technical Report"), a copy of which is available under Energy Fuels' profile on SEDAR+, and in Energy Fuels' public disclosure, available under Energy Fuels' profile on EDGAR.

-In its Annual Report on Form 10-K for the year ended December 31, 2022, Energy Fuels stated that exploration drill projects were conducted in 2007, 2008, 2009, 2010, 2011 and 2012 on the Whirlwind Project.
-Evaluation of the property in 2019 indicated that the existing decline, rehabilitated in 2008, needs some additional rehabilitation work.
-Energy Fuels further stated that rehabilitation work on the decline was expected to occur during spring/summer of 2022, and that Energy Fuels’ conventional projects are expected to remain on standby until market conditions improve or are in the evaluation or permitting process.
+In its Annual Report on Form 10-K for the year ended December 31, 2023, Energy Fuels stated that exploration drill projects were conducted in 2007, 2008, 2009, 2010, 2011 and 2012 on the Whirlwind Project.
+In 2022, the company had initiated work at Whirlwind to rehabilitate the existing decline.
+Work progressed until December 2022, when it was put on hold due to inclement weather.
+Energy Fuels finished rehabilitation work on the decline in 2023.

 When initial development was stopped in September 1981, there were two main headings in the Whirlwind Mine.
 The Whirlwind Mine has been rehabilitated to both faces and the main haulage drifts enlarged to accommodate larger haul trucks.
 Due to the declining uranium price, the mine was placed on standby following the rehabilitation work in late 2008.
 In order to conserve cash, a decision to stop pumping and treating water was made in December 2009.